-Do you need planning permission for a loft conversion?
-Not always say the experts
+Do I need planning permission for a loft conversion?
+Experts say the answer actually depends on these different factors, including where you live

+Unfortunately, it is not the most straightforward question to answer.
+If a loft conversion is on your wish list, whether you need planning permission or not will depend on a few different factors.
 'The need for planning permission for a loft conversion can vary based on the type of property and its location,' says Rob Wood, managing director at Simply Loft.

-Do you need planning permission for a loft conversion?
+Do I need planning permission for a loft conversion?

-'Certain criteria must be met to qualify, such as ensuring the conversion doesn’t exceed specific size limits or alter the roof's highest point,' explains Simon Rix.
+'Certain criteria must be met to qualify, such as ensuring the conversion doesn’t exceed specific size limits or alter the roof's highest point,' adds Simon Rix.
 'Even if your project meets these criteria, it's advisable to apply for a Lawful Development Certificate from your local council to confirm that planning permission isn't required.
 This certificate not only provides peace of mind but also serves as a valuable document for future property transactions.'

 - Size: If you live in a terraced house, your design should not increase the size of your roof space by more than 40 cubic metres.
 In other types of houses, this increases to 50 cubic metres.